agokhankarabiyik/agokhankarabiyik.github.io/_posts/2019-5-29-Where-It-All_Started.md

 sorted(results_dict.items(), key = lambda x:x[1])

 ```
-After the grid search above, I found the optimum parameters and inserted them into my model.
+After the grid search above, I found the optimum parameters and used them to fit the model.

 ```python